-Jill Biden to Newsmax: Cancer Took Our Beau, My Faith, But Restored Our 'Purpose'
+Jill Biden to Newsmax: Cancer Took Our Beau, My Faith, but Restored Our 'Purpose'

-After cancer took their son Beau Biden, first lady Jill Biden admitted in an exclusive interview on Newsmax's Monday, she drifted away from God, but has since had that faith restored and a new "purpose" in helping American families navigate cancer "survivorship."
+After cancer took their son Beau Biden, first lady Jill Biden admitted in an exclusive interview Monday on Newsmax, she drifted away from God, but has since had that faith restored and a new "purpose" in helping American families navigate cancer "survivorship."

-"Cancer is not one of these issues, it's not a red or blue issue: Cancer affects every American family," Jill Biden told "Conversations With Nancy Brinker" this weekend in Florida.
+"Cancer is not one of these issues, it's not a red or blue issue: Cancer affects every American family," she told "Conversations With Nancy Brinker" this weekend in Florida.

-"We didn't want other families to go through what we had gone through," Jill Biden told her longtime friend Nancy Brinker, who is a breast cancer survivor and founder of the Promise Fund of Florida, which seeks to reduce breast and cervical cancer by prevention, testing, and early treatment.
+"We didn't want other families to go through what we had gone through," she told her longtime friend Nancy Brinker, who is a breast cancer survivor and founder of the Promise Fund of Florida, which seeks to reduce breast and cervical cancer by prevention, testing, and early treatment.

-In addition to funding research and development of cancer treatments, "we put a lot of time to break down silos," Jill Biden said, "so doctors, and scientists, and researchers are now talking to one another."
+In addition to funding research and development of cancer treatments, "we put a lot of time to break down silos," the first lady said, "so doctors, and scientists, and researchers are now talking to one another."

-"Prevention, early detection is the key, because if you catch it early you have so much better chance surviving breast cancer," Biden said.
+"Prevention, early detection is the key, because if you catch it early you have so much better chance surviving breast cancer," she said.

-The messaging of awareness is more important than ever, Biden added, because Americans put off cancer screenings during the COVID-19 pandemic.
+The messaging of awareness is more important than ever, she added, because Americans put off cancer screenings during the COVID-19 pandemic.

-Also, Biden, being a mother, said she is taking a particularly close role in cultivating "navigators" who "help families through the journey."
+Also, the first lady, being a mother, said she is taking a particularly close role in cultivating "navigators" who "help families through the journey."

 "You don't hear anything else.
 And we need to help people and families navigate the system.
 Where are the good doctors?
 Where are the trials?
 What's this going to mean as you go into survivorship of cancer?
 And what therapies are available?
 And what should you use: chemotherapy, radiation, immunotherapy?